Characters of the Marvel Cinematic Universe: M–Z: Alexander Pierce

 Alexander Pierce (portrayed by Robert Redford) is the secretary of the World Security Council and the secret director of Hydra operating within S.H.I.E.L.D.
 He plans on using Project Insight to eliminate individuals that would oppose or threaten Hydra goals, those who are recognized as a threat to Hydra based on Arnim Zola's algorithm.
 When Pierce learns that Nick Fury is investigating Project Insight's confidential files, he dispatches the Winter Soldier to eliminate him and Steve Rogers.
 However, Pierce's plan is foiled by Rogers, Natasha Romanoff, Sam Wilson, and S.H.I.E.L.D. loyalists before Pierce is killed by Fury.

 In 2023, the Avengers time travel to 2012, where Pierce attempts to take custody of Loki and the Tesseract away from Tony Stark and Thor following the Battle of New York.

-As of 2025, the character has appeared in one project: the film Captain America: The Winter Soldier.
+As of 2026, the character has appeared in one project: the film Captain America: The Winter Soldier.
 An alternate universe variant of Pierce appeared in one project: the film Avengers: Endgame.

 Pip the Troll

 Pip the Troll (voiced by Patton Oswalt) is an ally and friend of Eros.

-As of 2025, the character has appeared in one project: the film Eternals (mid-credits cameo).
+As of 2026, the character has appeared in one project: the film Eternals (mid-credits cameo).

+Cherry Pitts

+Clark "Cherry" Pitts (portrayed by Clark Johnson) is a retired New York Police Department (NYPD) officer who works as an investigator at the Murdock & McDuffie law firm and is aware of Matt Murdock's secret identity as the vigilante Daredevil.
+He is later hospitalized by the Anti-Vigilante Task Force (AVTF) but returns to help Murdock, McDuffie, and Brett Mahoney in their defense of Karen Page, where he also meets fellow private investigator Jessica Jones.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

 Benjamin "Dex" Poindexter / Bullseye

-As of 2025, Benjamin "Dex" Poindexter (portrayed by Wilson Bethel), a psychopathic assassin and former FBI agent known as Bullseye who is a highly skilled marksman capable of using almost any object as a lethal projectile, has appeared in two projects: the Marvel Television series Daredevil; and the Disney+ series Daredevil: Born Again.
+As of 2026, Benjamin "Dex" Poindexter (portrayed by Wilson Bethel), a psychopathic assassin and former FBI agent known as Bullseye who is a highly skilled marksman capable of using almost any object as a lethal projectile, has appeared in two projects: the Marvel Television series Daredevil; and the Disney+ series Daredevil: Born Again.
 An alternate universe variant of Bullseye (portrayed by Curtis Small) appeared in one project: the film Deadpool & Wolverine.

+Connor Powell

+Connor Powell (portrayed by Hamish Allan-Headley) is a corrupt New York Police Department (NYPD) officer who becomes a member of Mayor Wilson Fisk's Anti-Vigilante Task Force (AVTF), working very closely with the Mayor and his administration.
+He frequently spars with vigilantes such as Daredevil, the Punisher, and Jessica Jones during their resistance against the AVTF.
+He most notably arrests Karen Page during the protests at City Hall.
+After the trial of Page, Powell is turned on by Cole North and arrested for his acts in Fisk’s administration.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.